mitali-mathur/mitali-mathur.github.io/_posts/2023-08-12-first-year-blog.md

 Many resources emphasize the importance of “studying,” “working in groups” and “learning how to think.”
 When I got to grad school, everyone said their weekend plans involved “studying” - but I never really knew what people were doing!
 While my reflections, routines, and resources may seem obvious to me now, I definitely had not developed them or thought about them prior to starting my first year.
 I thought it might be helpful to document what I wish I knew before I started my PhD.

-I want to emphasize that I do not think there is “one way” or “right way” to do “well” during the first year, but I want to share tips of “a way.”
-Everyone has their own preferred ways of learning/balancing life and many of my classmates were extremely successful (or more successful!) in navigating first year in their own ways.
+I want to emphasize that I do not think there is “one way” or “right way” to do “well” during the first year, but I want to share <i>“a way.”</i> Everyone has their own preferred ways of learning/balancing life and many of my classmates were extremely successful (or more successful!) in navigating first year in their own ways.
 Therefore, I hope people treat these tips as an <i><b>example</b></i> of some practical techniques that worked for me.
 What worked for me may not work for others and what worked for others may not have worked for me.
 And that’s ok.

 > Hopefully this three-part series can add some <i><b>practical</b></i> context that can help prospective and current first students navigate their own paths!